ChitambarLab/CVChannel.jl/docs/src/index.md

 ## Acknowledgments

-Development of CVChannel.jl was made possible by the advisory of Eric  Chitabar and support from the electrical and computer engineering and physics departments at the University of Illinois at Urbana-Champaign.
+Development of CVChannel.jl was made possible by the advisory of Eric Chitambar and support from the Electrical and Computer Engineering and Physics departments at the University of Illinois at Urbana-Champaign.

 !!! warning "Add funding"